daycry/cronjob/README.md

 ---

 > [!NOTE]
+> An improved library has been created that includes everything from this library, plus queues, with an enhanced structure. [jobs vendor](https://github.com/daycry/jobs)

+> [!NOTE]
 > If you want to use a queue system you can use [queues vendor](https://github.com/daycry/queues)

 # CodeIgniter Job Scheduler